 Current Foster Care Daily Rates

-General Care is provided to children in foster care who are placed with foster parents who meet the general requirements outlined in the Foster Family Care Licensing Requirements.
-The customary care of foster children in licensed homes includes providing food, shelter, daily supervision, school supplies, and a child's personal incidentals.
-General Care foster parents must maintain eight (8) hours of training per year or sixteen (16) hours of training by time of renewal of their license in two (2) years.
+General Care is provided to children in foster care who are placed with foster parents who meet the general requirements outlined in the Foster Family Care Licensing Requirements He-C 4664.
+General foster family care parents must maintain (8) hours of training per year with a total of (16) hours of training as part of the re-licensing requirements.

 Individual Service Option (ISO)

 ISO Foster Care is a service provided by a certified private child-placing agency.
 "Individual Service Options" means foster family care in which a variety of intensive therapeutic, social, and community-based services are provided or coordinated to meet the individual needs of a child and his or her family.